Concurrent Alcohol and Ultram Abuse

 - Residential or inpatient treatment provides 24-7 care as you live in the facility and focus completely on your recovery and your mental and physical health

-- Outpatient treatment allows you to seek care and therapy on an outpatient basis, meaning you can continue living and working at home as you get healthy.
+- Outpatient care allows you to seek care and therapy on an outpatient basis, meaning you can continue living and working at home as you get healthy.

 - Medication assistance, if indicated, may be used in the treatment process to address withdrawal issues.
 Additionally, some programs utilize various pharmaceuticals in the treatment of alcohol abuse.

-- Therapy will address the reasons for the substance abuse and help with behavior modification and relapse prevention education.
+- Drug Abuse Therapy will address the reasons for the substance abuse and help with behavior modification and relapse prevention education.

 If you are not sure what kind of treatment might be right for you, call us at 1-888-708-0796 to speak with a treatment support specialist about finding the perfect recovery program for you.